Mirror averaging with sparsity priors: Notation and assumptions

-Assumption Q1 is fulfilled in a number of settings; detailed discussion is given in Sections \ref{sec5}-\ref{sec7}.
-For example, in the case of regression with squared loss, one has $z=(x,y)\in\mcZ=\calX\times\RR$ and $\ell(g,f)=\int_{\calX} (g-f)^2dP_X$, where $P_X$ stands for the distribution of the design and $f$ is the regression function.
-Assumption Q1 is then fulfilled with $Q(z,g)=(y-g(x))^2$.
-In simple words, assumption Q1 requires the existence of an unbiased estimator of the risk $\ell(g,f)$, up to a summand depending excusively on $f$, where $f$ is the unknwon parameter and $g$ is a known function.
-It is worth noting that under assumption Q1 the minimizer of the loss function $g\mapsto \ell(g,f)$ coincides with the minimizer of the expectation $g\mapsto \int Q(Z,g) P_f (dZ)$.
+Assumption \ref{assq1} is fulfilled in a number of settings; detailed discussion is given in Sections~\ref{sec5}--\ref{sec7}.
+For example, in the case of regression with squared loss, one has $z=(x,y)\in\mcZ=\calX\times\RR$ and $\ell(g,f)=\int_{\mathcal{X}} (g-f)^2\,\mathrm{d}P_X$, where $P_X$ stands for the distribution of the design and $f$ is the regression function.
+Assumption \ref{assq1} is then fulfilled with $Q(z,g)=(y-g(x))^2$.
+In simple words, Assumption \ref{assq1} requires the existence of an unbiased estimator of the risk $\ell(g,f)$, up to a summand depending exclusively on $f$, where $f$ is the unknown parameter and $g$ is a known function.
+It is worth noting that under Assumption \ref{assq1} the minimizer of the loss function $g\mapsto\ell(g,f)$ coincides with the minimizer of the expectation $g\mapsto\int Q(Z,g) P_f (\mathrm{d}Z)$.
 This property is crucial in what follows.

-Since, in general, there is no estimator having the smallest possible risk among all possible estimators, we will pursue a more realistic goal, which consists in finding an estimator whose risk, for every $f$, is nearly as small as the minimal risk $\min_{g\in\mcFL} \ell(g,f)$ over a pre-specified subset $\mcFL$ of $\mcE$, i.e., we will follow the oracle approach.
+Since, in general, there is no estimator having the smallest possible risk among all possible estimators, we will pursue a more realistic goal, which consists in finding an estimator whose risk, for every $f$, is nearly as small as the minimal risk $\min_{g\in\mcFL} \ell(g,f)$ over a prespecified subset $\mcFL$ of $\mcE$, that is, we will follow the oracle approach.
 To make this approach sensible, the subfamily $\mcFL$ should not be too large.
 On the other hand, it should be chosen large enough to contain a good approximation to the (unknown) ``true'' function $f$.

 The set $\mcFL$ is indexed by the elements of some measurable space $(\Lambda,\mfL)$.
-More precisely, we define $\mcFL=\big\{\flambda,\llambda\in\Lambda\big\}\subset \mcE$ as a collection of functions (dictionary) such that, for every $x\in\mcX$ and $z\in\mcZ$, the mappings $\llambda\mapsto \flambda(x)$, $\llambda\mapsto Q(z,\flambda)$ and $\llambda\mapsto \ell(\flambda,f)$ from $\Lambda$ to $\RR$ are measurable.
+More precisely, we define $\mcFL=\{\flambda,\llambda\in\Lambda\}\subset\mcE$ as a collection of functions (dictionary) such that, for every $x\in\mcX$ and $z\in\mcZ$, the mappings $\llambda\mapsto\flambda(x)$, $\llambda\mapsto Q(z,\flambda)$ and $\llambda\mapsto\ell(\flambda,f)$ from $\Lambda$ to $\RR$ are measurable.
 The elements of the dictionary $\mcFL$ can be interpreted as candidate estimators of $f$.
-Define $\mcPLambda$ as the set of all probability measures on $(\Lambda,\mfL)$ and $\mcPL1$ as the set of all measures $\mu\in\mcPLambda$ such that $\int_\Lambda |\flambda(x)|\,\mu(d\llambda)<\infty$ for every $x\in\mcX$.
-We define for every $\mu\in\mcPL1$,
+Define $\mcPLambda$ as the set of all probability measures on $(\Lambda,\mfL)$ and $\mathcal{P}_{1}(\mcFL)$ as the set of all measures $\mu\in\mcPLambda$ such that $\int_\Lambda|\flambda(x)|\mu(\mathrm{d}\llambda)<\infty$ for every $x\in\mcX$.
+We define for every $\mu\in\mathcal{P}_{1}(\mcFL)$,

 We say that $\sff_\mu$ is a convex aggregate of functions $\flambda$ with $\mu$ being the mixing measure or the measure of aggregation.
 The estimators we study in the present work are convex aggregates with data-dependent mixing measures.